Chhattisgarh: Mob beats up Christian priest, two others inside police station in Raipur

 When Sahu came to the police station along with some members of the Christian community, an argument took place between them and those belonging to the right-wing outfit.

 Sahu was then taken into the room of the officer who is in charge of the police station where tension further escalated, according to NDTV.
 The police said Sahu was assaulted inside the room.
-Chhattisgarh Christian Forum General Secretary Ankush Bariyekar and one Prakash Masih was also beaten up, reported the Hindustan Times.
+Chhattisgarh Christian Forum General Secretary Ankush Bariyekar and a man named Prakash Masih was also beaten up, reported the Hindustan Times.

 Videos of the incident showed the priest being beaten with shoes.
 The police can be seen trying to control the mob and move them outside the room.